Thursday, April 2, 2015

 Institute for Great Lakes Research

-Join us as we discuss innovative Great Lakes research, restoration and conservation efforts and their impact on the regional economy.
-You also will receive a preview of what's planned for 2015-2020.
-Along with legislative and administrative panels, scientists will provide updates on cutting-edge, collaborative Great Lakes research, including eDNA, invasive species and coastal wetland restoration.
-These efforts are helping to ensure the sustainability and management of the world's largest supply of surface freshwater and a $7.5 billion commercial and sports fishery.
+Join us for a discussion of Great Lakes restoration and conservation efforts and their impact on the regional economy.
+Along with policy panels, scientists will provide updates on collaborative Great Lakes research, including invasive species affecting the annual $7.5 billion fishery, along with Great Lakes fisheries threats, status and trends.